aidanastridge/awesome-tangrams/README.md

 ## By whom and where?

 Tangrams have been enjoyed by people of all ages and backgrounds for generations.
-Tangrams have been popular among mathematicians, educators, and puzzle enthusiasts due to their mathematical and geometrical aspects.
-They have also been featured in various forms of art, literature, and cultural exhibitions.
+They've been popular among mathematicians, educators, and puzzle enthusiasts due to their connection to geometry.
+They've also been featured in art, literature, and cultural exhibitions.

 ## Rumours...